2019 Regional Qualifier

 People's Choice Award

-Students | Skylar Kennett, Felix Galindez, and Kassidy Brown
+Inventors | Skylar Kennett, Felix Galindez, and Kassidy Brown

 Teacher | Michelle Thompson

-Effingham College and Career Academy | Effingham County
+Effingham College and Career Academy, Effingham County

 When you come home from a long day at work or school, do you find it hard to find the energy to play with your dog?
 The Play Chase could be the solution to this problem.
 Controlled by an app on your smart device, this interactive dog toy has both manual and programmable settings allowing you to interact with your dog in many ways.
 The toy is spherical in shape allowing it to easily roll over smooth surfaces.
 The toy is durable in design lasting through the toughest chewers.
 However, the covering can be replaced if necessary.
 Keep your dog entertained for hours with this innovative toy.